larytet-go/perimeter81/README.md

 Calculating simple average, max, min requires collecting of data in a sliding window.
 The server is going to keep 80M sliding windows (7 days X 32 bytes) 250 bytes each for the total of 15GB of memory.

-Time series data base, custom C code, kernel bypass: **this is not achievable in 3 hours of coding**
+Time series data base, custom C code, kernel bypass/io_uring: **this is not achievable in 3 hours of coding**

 ## Constraints "bottom up"